El Paquete Semanal

 El Paquete Semanal ("The Weekly Package") or El Paquete is a one terabyte collection of digital material distributed since around 2008 on the underground market in Cuba as a substitute for broadband Internet.
 Since 2015, it has been the primary source of entertainment for millions of Cubans, as Internet in Cuba has been suppressed for many years with only about a 38.8% Internet penetration rate as of 2018.
-El Paquete Semanal has its own page that is running in the United States, where one could view its contents and is consistently updated every week.
+El Paquete Semanal has its own page that is running in the United States, where one can view its contents and is consistently updated every week.

 Cuban government

-According to El Paquete Semanal, by Michaelanne Dye, et al., anywhere from a 4th to a 20th of the population had access to the internet.
+According to El Paquete Semanal, by Michaelanne Dye, et al., anywhere from a 5-25% of the population had access to the internet.
 It is also said that, "Cuba was one of the first 'developing' countries to connect to the WWW."

 The Cuban Government has also been investing in more internet access for the people, with the use of ETECSA, a service that the citizens could pay 1 CUC (equivalent to an American Dollar) for one hour of internet use.
 This has become the most popular method for people to become connected to the internet, mainly used to connect to social media, such as Facebook.